Aroweeri/MemoryLog/README.md

 # Configuration

-Configuration file found at memorylog/config.txt
+Configuration file is config.txt at root of project.
+* MEMORYLOGMAXBACKUPS
-MEMORYLOGMAXBACKUPS: number of backups to store.
-Once limit is reached oldest backups will start to
+   number of backups to store.
+Once limit is reached oldest backups will start to be deleted.

-                     be deleted.
+* MEMLOGPATH
+   the file that MemoryLog.java will read from (the main file)

 # SubjectTester Setup